5 Things Women Who Lift Should Be Doing (But Most Aren’t) in

 2. Embrace the Power of Periodization

 • During the follicular phase (the first two weeks of your cycle), your strength and energy levels are typically higher.
-This is the best time to push for PRs and heavy lifts.
+This is often the best time to push for PRs and heavier lifts.

 Coach Rob’s Tip: Track your cycle and adjust your training intensity to match your body’s natural rhythms.
-It can lead to better performance and reduced risk of injury.
+This can help improve performance and reduce injury risk.

 3. Focus on Proper Core & Pelvic Floor Engagement

-Core strength is crucial for all lifters, but women, especially those who’ve had children, need to pay extra attention to their pelvic floor muscles.
-A strong core and stable pelvic floor can improve your performance, prevent injuries, and support heavier lifts.
+Core strength is crucial for all lifters, but women — especially those who’ve had children — need to pay extra attention to their pelvic floor muscles.
+A strong core and stable pelvic floor can improve performance, help prevent injuries, and support heavier lifts.

 • Practice diaphragmatic breathing and bracing techniques to protect your core during heavy lifts like squats and deadlifts.